richard5zx/CertificateGetter/certifificate_getter_app/Blog.md

     Resources used:
         - https://www.youtube.com/watch?v=OLmAZmBSwMo
+            - You need to download and add jdbc driver under referenced libraries
             - Teaches you how to connect java to postgres database
-            - Shows how to add data to databse using java via sql
+            - Shows how to add data to database using java via sql

 15/02/24